larryknaebelobsidian/kingdom/Proposition 127. In support of our view, the Apocalypse unmistakably teaches a Pre-Millennial resurrection of the saints..md

 >1. to vindicate the justice of God;
 >2. to prove the truthfulness and reality of His representations and mercy;
 >3. to apportion “the few or many stripes” that the guilty merit;
->4. to fulfil His declaration that all the wicked snail see and acknowledge the Divine power;
+>4. to fulfil His declaration that all the wicked shall see and acknowledge the Divine power;
 >5. to show that death itself, as many fondly hope, is no refuge for the sinner;
 >6. that a res. unto eternal life is the special gift of God through Jesus Christ;
 >7. to contrast the condition of the res. saints with their own;